amazansky/hugmaker/README.md

 # hugmaker
-A Discord bot to make custom hug emotes, either using colors from pride flags or profile pictures of server members.
+A Discord bot to make custom hug and other emotes, either using colors from pride flags or profile pictures of server members.

 ## Setup
 1. Clone this repository to your computer and open a terminal to that folder
-1. Create a virtual environment: `python3 -m venv .venv`
+1. Create and activate a virtual environment (highly recommended!): `python3 -m venv .venv`, then `source .venv/bin/activate`
-1. Activate your virtual environment: `source .venv/bin/activate`
 1. Install dependencies: `pip install -r requirements.txt`
 1. Copy `example.config.yml` to a new file `config.yml`.
 Within it,
     - Change the value of `BOT_TOKEN` to your bot token from the Discord Developer Portal